 Nutrition Plays an Important Role

 These observations may seem oversimplified, but indeed the analogy is intriguing enough to invite further study of the mechanics that may be connected to brain shivers and uncomfortable electrical jolts and how to best heal from and avoid them.
-Within this amazing symphony of electrical flow and organic chemical metabolization and action, the brain and CNS are designed to perform thousands of coordinated and health sustaining tasks.
-A big part of brain and CNS support is providing the right raw ingredients to fuel the machine, which is why we value the role of nutrition so highly, as one of the most important and fundamental parts of our program at the Alternative to Meds Center.
+Within this amazing symphony of electrical flow and organic chemical metabolization and action, the brain and CNS are designed to perform thousands of coordinated and health-sustaining tasks.
+But nutrients provide the raw materials for function and support.
+There is a tsunami of literature on the role of nutrition and mental health, and a few interesting examples are listed, with more detailed explanations given below.

 Healing After Lexapro Withdrawal Brain Zaps

-Through their research, neuroscientists tell us that the myelin that wraps and insulates nerve cells is made of fat and other components.
+Through their research, neuroscientists tell us that the myelin sheath that wraps and insulates nerve cells is made of fat and other components.
 Myelin is destroyed by drugs, alcohol, high sugar, poor sleep, vitamin and mineral imbalances and deficiencies, and other known factors.